rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

   }
 ```

-To load the instance of  smart contract Color already published, we need to load the informations from truffle deploy:
+To load the instance of smart contract Color already published, we need to load the informations from Truffle deploy:

 ```javascript
 import Color from './contracts/Color.json';